How to choose the right home loan in Australia

 There are different kind of mortgage loans available and all have their very own set of advantages and disadvantages which we’re going to look at in turn.

 Buying a property is one of the biggest financial commitments a person can make.
 Whether it’s your first home, a bigger home or an investment property, it's a very exciting time.
 But it can also become a very stressful time with all the different kinds of mortgage loans available to Australians.
 Choosing the right loan can be daunting and confusing and that’s what we’re here to help you do.

-#1) Fixed rate home loans
+#1) Fixed-rate home loans

-Advantages of fixed rate home loans
+Advantages of fixed-rate home loans

-A fixed rate home loan locks the interest rate of the loan for a given period of time.
+A fixed-rate home loan locks the interest rate of the loan for a given period of time.
 This means that you will pay the same instalment every month, irrespective of interest rate fluctuations.

 This type of home loan gives you cash flow certainty.
-It makes it much easier to budget as you are certain of amount you will need to pay towards your mortgage every month.
+It makes it much easier to budget as you are certain of the amount you will need to pay towards your mortgage every month.
 For a lot of people, it offers great peace of mind.

-Disadvantages of fixed rate home loans
+Disadvantages of fixed-rate home loans

 The main disadvantage of a fixed home loan is that the loans are quite inflexible and are generally more expensive since you can’t benefit from improving interest rates.
 If there are any interest rate decreases over the timeframe of your loan you will not benefit from it.

 Most banks offer a certain period for the fixed rate, from one to five years.
-After this period, you can choose to continue with the fixed-rate or you can switch to another option.
+After this period, you can choose to continue with the fixed rate or you can switch to another option.
 Be certain to check what your options would be after the fixed term period.
-Lenders often charge a break cost fee if you want to switch to another type of home loan.
+Lenders often charge a break-cost fee if you want to switch to another type of home loan.